HBO (Canadian TV channel): Takeover by Bell, expanded rights

 On March 4, 2013, the Competition Bureau approved the takeover of Astral Media by Bell Media.
 Bell filed a new application for the proposed takeover with the CRTC on March 6, 2013; the CRTC approved the merger on June 27, 2013, effectively turning over control of HBO Canada in Eastern Canada to Bell.

 Until 2014, HBO Canada was in many cases only permitted to offer current seasons of HBO programming on its linear channels or on-demand, as second window rights to older seasons continued to be sold to basic-cable specialty channels such as Showcase.
 In September, Bell and Corus announced a new deal whereby HBO Canada can now offer all episodes of all currently-produced HBO scripted programming through its various platforms.

-Simultaneously, Bell announced a separate deal for rights to the "off-air" (i.e., series no longer in production) HBO catalog "for future exploitation", similar to HBO's U.S. streaming deal in effect at the time with Amazon Prime Video.
+Simultaneously, Bell announced a separate deal for rights to the "off-air" (i.e., series no longer in production) HBO catalog "for future exploitation", similar to HBO's American streaming deal in effect at the time with Amazon Prime Video.
 Bell later announced that the off-air HBO library would become part of its then-upcoming streaming service CraveTV.

 On November 19, 2015, Corus Entertainment announced its plans to exit the pay TV business, agreeing to shut down Movie Central in exchange for a C$211 million payment from Bell, which announced plans to relaunch TMN as a national service.
 As a result, Bell took over full operations of HBO Canada once the changeover occurred on March 1, 2016.
 Bell also announced a further expansion to its agreement with HBO, giving it exclusive rights to distribute all current and library HBO programming on any of its linear, VOD, and digital platforms.

 Crave relaunch

 On November 1, 2018, Bell announced the merger and rebranding of TMN and CraveTV as Crave.
 HBO first-run programming became available to Crave streaming subscribers via its new "Crave + Movies + HBO" subscription tier, making its content available on a direct-to-consumer basis for the first time in Canada.

-In early June 2019, the HBO Canada brand was quietly dropped, with the channel now branded as "HBO".
+In early June 2019, the HBO Canada brand was dropped, and the channel was rebranded as "HBO".

-In October 2019, it was announced that Bell had acquired the Canadian rights to Warner Bros.-produced original series commissioned by WarnerMedia's U.S. streaming service HBO Max, which launched in May 2020.
-Unlike in the U.S., most Max Original programs have aired on linear TV in Canada (in addition to streaming availability), normally debuting on Crave's other channels with later re-airings on HBO.
+In October 2019, it was announced that Bell had acquired the Canadian rights to Warner Bros.-produced live-action original series commissioned by WarnerMedia's American streaming service Max, which launched in May 2020.
+Unlike in the U.S., most Max Original programs have aired on linear TV in Canada (in addition to streaming availability), normally debuting on Crave's other channels with later re-airings on HBO or other Bell Media specialty networks.

 In late 2021, the previous basic Crave tier was dropped for new customers, with all HBO content moved into the main Crave programming library.